top of page

 Hand handing over house keys, symbolizing fast cash sale

-If time is running out, selling to a cash buyer can be a fast way to avoid foreclosure—especially if your home has equity.
-Even without equity, some investors may still make an offer.
-This can be a last-minute solution to stop the foreclosure and prevent it from hitting your credit report.
+If time is running out, selling to a cash buyer can be a fast way to avoid foreclosure.
+Homes with equity often sell quickly, but in some cases investors may still make an offer even without equity.

 Cash buyer sale icon